 - Admission charges to any attractions

 - Meals other than specified

-Today you should make your way to Folkestone (if you have chosen this crossing) for the afternoon departure on the Euro-tunnel.
+Today you should make your way to Folkestone for the afternoon departure on the Euro-tunnel.
 We travel across Northern France and in to Belgium for our first overnight stay of the trip.
 Our hotel is set just outside Brugge, it has secure parking and an on site bar and restaurant.
 For those wishing to visit the centre, taxis, are laid on to and from the hotel at 10 euros per cab each way.
 During the first night of our tour we can relax at the hotel or even visit the centre– maybe even taste some of the reputed 135 different Belgian beers on sale there.
 Brugge also has wonderful walks throughout the centre where you can take in the historic buildings and criss-cross the canals and water-ways that this city is famous for.

 Crossing open countryside and using mostly the main motorway network, we travel through Belgium towards Luxembourg, entering the Arden region.
 We visit Bastogne, a city steeped in history during the Battle of the Bulge, Hitlers final counter offensive of WW2.
 We call at a magnificent memorial in the town before moving on to our hotel for the evening.